-The course focuses on building transferable skills necessary for senior managers such as leading strategically, ability to the think critically and being able to plan and manage change effectively.
+The course focuses on building transferable skills necessary for senior managers such as leading strategically, the ability to the think critically and being able to plan and manage change effectively.

 You will also be able to access resources to support your study and, apply learning to your work and your organisation and complete an assessment based upon your career and strategic development in the workplace.

 Top-level managers who focus on managing the senior or executive management instead of the day-to-day activities of the organisation.

 On completion you will be able to

 - Drive organisational results through creative, innovative and strategic thinking.

 - Better understand your leadership style and its impact on organisational performance.

 - Develop an action plan that outlines your career goals and the practical steps needed to accomplish them.

 No formal entry requirements are required; however, it is expected that you should be working as a top-level manager or have substantial experience in a middle manager role with aspirations to progress into a more senior role.

 A degree level or equivalent qualification is generally recommended in order to meet the academic demands of a Level 7 Award.